seqan/seqan3/doc/tutorial/ranges/views/minimiser/index.md

 [TOC]

 This tutorial introduces minimisers.
-Minimisers are a compact representation of a sequence that is closely related to, but more efficient than a representation by k-mers.
+Minimisers are a compact representation of a DNA or a RNA sequence that is closely related to, but more efficient than a representation by k-mers.
 The minimisers are implemented as a view in SeqAn3.
 For more information about views and how to implement your own view, please see
 \ref tutorial_ranges and \ref howto_write_a_view .

 \tutorial_head{Easy, 20 min, , \ref tutorial_ranges\, \ref howto_write_a_view}